Denver County Express Consent Hearing Guide

 Proper preparation is essential for a successful ALR hearing.

-• Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, dashcam footage, or any other documentation that contradicts the police report.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any documentation that contradicts the officer's account.

 Possible Outcomes